Why New Home Owners Are Vulnerable

 Install Security Before Moving In

-If the home you’re buying doesn’t already have a security system, you’ll be more at risk of having your belongings stolen in the process of moving.
+If the home you’re buying doesn’t already have a security system in Toronto, you’ll be more at risk of having your belongings stolen in the process of moving.
 There are plenty of ways you could become the victim of theft.
 It could be movers who spot something they like or a burglar who’s been scoping out the house for sale in wait of its new occupants.
 Having all of your possessions carried up your new driveway on display of the whole neighborhood is a great way for a potential burglar to take inventory of your more expensive assets.
 A flat screen TV, a game console, or a safe could be enough to encourage a break-in.

-This is why it’s important to have security installed in your new home before you move in.
+This is why it’s important to have a home security system installed in your new home before you move in.
 It will keep movers accountable and keep your home from looking like a target.
 Visible security might be the deterrent you need to keep burglars at bay.
 Get a camera, alarm, or floodlights put in where they’ll cover main entries or easy spots to break in.
 This works to keep you, and anything that arrives at your house before you, safe.
 If a break-in still occurs, a camera will provide video evidence.

 Integrate Yourself into Your New Environment